 That’s because those conservative voices screaming that Hillary and Obama would take away people’s guns are either idiots or serving a political agenda (or both).

-Likewise, those liberal voices screaming about the epidemic of violence (and especially gun violence) are either idiots or serving a political agenda (or both).
+Likewise, those liberal voices screaming about the epidemic of violence (and especially gun violence) are idiots or serving a political agenda (or both).

 I mentioned before that after every widely reported shooting there is a surge in gun sales.
 I said some of that relates to people’s fearing the government will make it impossible to buy (certain) guns.